django-nonrel/docs/index.rst

 The Django-nonrel project is split into several sub-projects:

-* Django-nonrel "itself" --- a version of Django 1.3.1 with :doc:`some small changes <nonrel-differences>` to make things NoSQL compatible
+* Django-nonrel "itself" --- a version of Django 1.3.1 with :doc:`some small changes <differences>` to make things NoSQL compatible
 * :doc:`djangotoolbox/index` --- a set of utilities for developing applications against Django-nonrel -- most notably, it provides model fields like :class:`ListField` and :class:`EmbeddedModelField`.